vksuktha/instana-terraform-scripts/README.md

 terraform apply -auto-approve
 ```

-IP address of the VM and credentials to access VM would be displayed after VM is provisioned and Instana setup is complete.
+Instana credentials and IP address of the VM would be displayed after VM is provisioned and Instana setup is complete.

-**Note**: The user of the provided API key, needs to have privileges to create resource-group, vpc, sunet, ssh-key and VSI instances and also IP-spoofing Operator.
+**Note**: The user of the provided API key, needs to have privileges to create resource-group, vpc, sunet, ssh-key and VSI instances and also IP-spoofing Operator in IBM Cloud.
 For enabling IP-Spoofing Operator privilege check `IAM prerequisites` section in this [blog](https://www.ibm.com/cloud/blog/network-function-virtualization-nfv-using-vpc-routing)

 ## Access Instana